 Politics at Newcastle takes you behind and beyond the headlines to explore how the world is, how it should be and how political change actually takes place.

 Politics is one of the most dynamic and diverse academic subjects available and you will study everything from pressing issues of international crisis to the latest domestic political developments.

 This flexible degree is an ideal choice if you have a general interest in politics.
 We cover all the main branches of the subject:

 You can structure the course largely according to your own interests, choosing topics that span continents and ideologies.
 You can also choose up to a sixth of your modules at each Stage from other subjects, such as a modern foreign language, history or law.

-The quality of the politics study experience at Newcastle is recognised with an overall student satisfaction score of 95% in the 2012 National Student Survey, the third highest score nationally for politics out of 70 institutions.
+The quality of the politics study experience at Newcastle is recognised with an overall student satisfaction score of 93% in the 2013 National Student Survey.

 Politics and International Studies at Newcastle also ranks in the top 200 universities in the world in the QS World University Rankings by Subject.